We Charge Genocide: Reception

 We Charge Genocide was ignored by much of the mainstream American press.
 One exception, the Chicago Tribune, called it "shameful lies" (and evidence against the value of the Genocide Convention itself).
 I. F. Stone was the only white American journalist to write favorably of the document.
 The CRC had communist affiliations, and the document attracted international attention through the worldwide communist movement.
 Raphael Lemkin, who invented the term "genocide" and advocated for the Genocide Convention, disagreed with the petition because the African-American population was increasing in size.
-He accused its authors of wishing to distract attention from the alleged "genocide" in the Soviet Union, which had resulted in millions of deaths, because of their communist sympathies.
+He accused its authors of wishing to distract attention from the genocides in the Soviet Union, which had resulted in millions of deaths, because of their communist sympathies.
 Lemkin accused Patterson and Robeson of serving foreign powers.
 He published an op-ed in The New York Times arguing that African-Americans did not experience the "destruction, death, annihilation" that would qualify their treatment as genocide.

 The petition was particularly well received in Europe, where it received abundant press coverage.
 We Charge Genocide was popular almost everywhere in the world except in the United States.
 One American writer traveling India in 1952 found that many people had become familiar with the cases of the Martinsville Seven and Willie McGee through the document.

 The American delegation heavily criticized the document.
-Eleanor Roosevelt called it "ridiculous."
+Eleanor Roosevelt called it "ridiculous".
 Black delegates Edith Sampson and Channing Tobias spoke to European audiences about how the situation of African Americans was improving.

-At the request of the State Department, the NAACP drafted a press release repudiating We Charge Genocide, calling it "a gross and subversive conspiracy."
+At the request of the State Department, the NAACP drafted a press release repudiating We Charge Genocide, calling it "a gross and subversive conspiracy".
 However, upon hearing initial press reports of the petition and the expected NAACP response, Walter White decided against issuing the release.
 He and the board decided that the petition did reflect many of the NAACP views.
 For instance, the organization had long been publishing the toll of blacks who had been lynched.
 "How can we 'blast' a book that uses our records as source material?" asked Roy Wilkins.

 The CRC's power was already declining due to accusations of Communism during the Red Scare, and it disbanded in 1956.

 The United Nations did not acknowledge receiving the petition.
 Given the strength of U.S. influence, it was not really expected to do so.